zChen-1/microsocial/notification/README.md

 - Create a new notification: POST /notifications/create [DONE]
 - Retrieve a specific notification: GET /notifications/retrieve/{receiver_username} [DONE]
 - Update a notification: PUT /notifications/{notificationId} [TODO]
-- Delete a notification: DELETE /notifications/{notificationId} [TODO]
-- Retrieve a list of notifications: GET /notifications [TODO]

 # How to run
 1. Go to your github repository and sync fork